- Get help

 - Terms of Reference: Research Systems Stewardship Committee

 - Terms of Reference: Educational Systems Stewardship Committee

 Wireless connectivity (Wi-Fi)

-Students, faculty and staff are recommened to use SFUNET-SECURE, the secure wireless network on campus.
+It is recommended that students, faculty and staff use SFUNET-SECURE, the secure wireless network on campus.
 You also have access to wireless services at cooperating institutions in Canada, US, Asia and Europe using eduroam.